simonarandaGH/Congruent-Elliptic-curves/README.md

 Tunnell's Theorem.
 Implementation of the Criteria.
 Definition of the function r(n) and conjectures about this function.

-The form XYW(n) and the form PQRS(n) which allow us to obtain the usual right triangles of area n.
+The forms XYW(n), PQRS(n), GNP(n) which allow us to obtain the usual right triangles of area n.
 And also provide points on the elliptic curves C[n] and the two Surfaces.
-The form GNP(n).

 The "xrank" program.
 Which implements all the above points and complements them with various algebraic, algorithmic and computational aspects.